ShimmyShaman/midge/README.md

 # __midge__

-A development environment intended for use with machine intelligent systems.
+A graphical development environment intended for use with machine intelligent systems.

 #### Automation of process and workflow generation